codescapade/aeons/tools/docs/site/src/docs/getting_started/new_project.md

 Atlas and put in this folder when you build the project.

 **atlasImages** folder
 Here you can add all images that should go in sprite atlases.
-The `atlas.json` config file adds all files into a single atlas by default.
+The atlas config in the `aeons.toml` config file adds all files into a single atlas by default.

 **build** folder
 This is where the exported game will be saved.
 Each platform goes in its own folder.